AnikHaque/Donation-Campaign/README.md

 #Project Features:

---- Display All Categories
+--- <b>Display All Categories</b> : Here we can see all the categories with their title, category, description.
+We can see the details of each category also.

---- Donate Service
+--- <b>Donate Service</b> : We have a donate button.
+We can donate .
+The donation will save in local storage.

----Save & Show all donations
+--- <b>Save & Show all donations</b> : we can see all the donations

---- Calculate Statistics
+--- <b> Calculate Statistics</b> : We can calculate the overall statistics.
+We can calculate the percentage between the total categories and total donations.

---- Filtering Categories
+--- <b> Filtering Categories</b> : We have a search button in banner.
+We can search specific categories only.